Adarsh-Menon/Getting-Started-with-MCP/README.md

 # Getting Started with MCP

-What is MCP?
+## What is MCP?

 The Model Context Protocol (MCP) is a standardized framework designed to securely expose data and functionality to LLM applications.
 It functions similarly to a web API but is specifically tailored for interactions with large language models (LLMs).
 MCP servers provide three key capabilities:

--Resources: These act like GET endpoints, allowing the LLM to retrieve and load relevant data into its context.
+- **Resources**: These act like GET endpoints, allowing the LLM to retrieve and load relevant data into its context.

--Tools: Comparable to POST endpoints, tools enable the execution of code or actions that produce side effects.
+- **Tools**: Comparable to POST endpoints, tools enable the execution of code or actions that produce side effects.

--Prompts: Reusable templates that define structured interaction patterns for the LLM.
+- **Prompts**: Reusable templates that define structured interaction patterns for the LLM.

 ## Installation